University of South Australia: Jeffrey Smart Building

 The adjacent Jeffrey Smart Building, named after artist Jeffrey Smart, was constructed in 2014.
 It is a student hub that comprises "open plan" teaching and learning spaces, the main library on the east end and a central green common area with an outdoor cinema.

+Pridham Hall

 Pridham Hall is a gymnasium and multi-sport facility constructed in 2018.
 It was designed as a collaboration between Norwegian architecture firm Snøhetta, JPE Design Studio and JamFactory.
 It features a 25 m heated swimming pool, gymnasium, dance studio, a sloping roof amphitheatre and a 1,600 m2 convertible great hall that can be used for both sports or hosting events with up to 2,000 attendees.
 It was funded largely by alumni, including its namesake Andrew Pridham and his family who donated toward its construction.

+Other City West buildings

-Other buildings on the east end include the Kaurna Building, Barbara Hanrahan Building, Yungondi Building, Lewis O'Brien Building, Elton Mayo Building, David Pank Building, Catherine Helen Spence Building, Dorrit Black Building, Way Lee Building, Sir George Kingston Building, Sir Hans Heysen Building, Rowland Rees Building, Liverpool Street Studios and the Enterprise Hub.
+Other buildings on the western end include the Kaurna Building, Barbara Hanrahan Building, Yungondi Building, Lewis O'Brien Building, Elton Mayo Building, David Pank Building, Catherine Helen Spence Building, Dorrit Black Building, Way Lee Building, Sir George Kingston Building, Sir Hans Heysen Building, Rowland Rees Building, Liverpool Street Studios, and the Enterprise Hub.